IBS-International-Business-School/group-research-project-report-smde/GROUP RESEARCH PROJECT REPORT.md

 ## Methodology
-this is the 200 words finee
+for this part i write 200 words and that is fine

 ## Results
 ...